I think you will spend 3 seconds reading this post

 I’ll link to a local news article entitled, “Wilmington filmmaker among winners of global contest” by Johanna Cano of the Greater Wilmington Business Journal.
 She did a stellar job of explaining all the details with quotes and everything.
 Definitely check that out.

-- I am one of 22 sci-fi filmmakers to win worldwide out of 955 entries [correction]
+- I am one of 22 sci-fi filmmakers to win worldwide out of over 1,000 entries [correction]

 - I am the only American represented [correction]